cargo-public-api/cargo-public-api/README.md

     expect-test
 ```

 Then add the following test to your project.
-As the author of the below test code I hereby put it in the public domain:
+As the author of the below test code, I hereby associate it with [CC0](https://creativecommons.org/publicdomain/zero/1.0/) and to the extent possible under law waive all copyright and related or neighboring rights to it:

 <!-- Keep this code in sync with the code in ./rustup-toolchain/tests/rustup-toolchain-lib-tests.rs -->
 ```rust